 Plaidurday

-The History Of Plaidurday
+The History of Plaidurday

-In 1924, Pendleton Mills released their version of plaid shirts, and in the 1940s, they would end up making these shirts for women.
-It didn’t take long for the popularity of this design to travel all across the U.S. During the 1970s and 1980s, plaid would become associated with the “slacker” generation and was the perfect design to set the anti-establishment movement apart from the Yuppie generation.
-And during the 1990s, it would become associated with the grunge movement.
+In 1924, Pendleton Mills released their version of plaid shirts, and in the 1940s, they began making these shirts for women.
+It didn’t take long for the popularity of this design to spread all across the U.S.

 Observing Plaidurday